digitalinteraction/gecotoolbox.io/site/about.md

 ## Contact

-We’re constantly answering questions from organisations.
+We're constantly answering questions from organisations.
 If you have any that are not answered below, please get in touch by emailing [support@gecotoolbox.io](mailto:support@gecotoolbox.io).

 **Will I have to pay for the toolbox?**<br>